Welcoming unpretentious country house hotel with acres of grounds and great food”

 Babies (0-1 years), Toddlers (1-4 years), Children (4-12 years)

 Family friendly accommodation:

-Most room categories can accommodate a baby cot, some can take a rollaway bed for a child, ranging up to the Country House Suite which can take a family of 5.
-Only a few of the rooms within the Country House (the Suites) and Garden Mews are large enough for couples sharing with children (you can group some of the latter together if a couple of families are holidaying together); the Lake Lodge is ideal for large family parties who want their own private space or for families wanting to self-cater.
+Only a select number of rooms in the Manor, Mews and Lake House can take extra beds/cots, ranging up to the Country House Suite which can take a family of 4.
+You can group some of the Mews rooms if a couple of families are holidaying together; you can enquire if the Lake Lodge is available for large family parties/celebrations who want their own private space.

 Babysitting is available on request